aaryaamoharir/OS_Project2/devlog.md

 7. all the tellers and customers need unique ideas

-I'll follow the instructions and start by simulating a simple transaction between them for right now
+Next time, I'll follow the instructions and start by simulating a simple transaction between them for right now.
+Overall, this session was helpful in understanding the base requirements and by next section I hope to have a basic customer, teller interaction completed.